-Parameter Entity/Actor Specification CT acquisition mode Study Sponsor The key CT acquisition mode parameters (kVp, mAs, pitch, and collimation) shall be specified in a manner that is expected to produce comparable results regardless of the scanner make and model and with the lowest radiation doses consistent for the role of the CT scan: diagnostic CT scan, anatomical localization, or corrections for attenuation and scatter.
-If diagnostic or anatomical localization CT images are not needed, then the CT acquisition mode shall utilize the protocol that delivers the lowest possible amount of radiation dose to the subject (e.g. an ultra-low low dose protocol) that retains the quantitative accuracy of corrections for attenuation and scatter.
+Parameter Entity/Actor Specification CT acquisition mode Study Sponsor The key CT acquisition mode parameters (kVp, mAs, pitch, and collimation) shall be specified in a manner that is expected to produce comparable results regardless of the scanner make and model and with appropriate radiation doses consistent for the role of the CT scan: diagnostic CT scan, anatomical localization, or accurate corrections for attenuation and scatter.
+CT dose reduction techniques may be used if demonstrated to retain quantitative accuracy.
 CT acquisition mode Technologist The key CT acquisition mode parameters (kVp, mAs, pitch, and collimation) shall be set as specified by study protocol and used consistently for all subject scans.